Injured in a car accident with an uninsured motorist? Why it’s so important to carry UM and UIM coverage.

 Uninsured motorist (UM) coverage protects you by providing compensation if you’re in an accident with an at-fault driver who doesn’t carry liability insurance.
 This includes hit and run accidents, accidents caused by excluded drivers, and even accidents caused by an intentional act such as road rage or evading the police.

-Underinsured motorist (UIM) coverage, on the other hand, steps in when you’re in an accident with an at-fault driver whose policy limits (the most the insurance company is required to pay in any accident [usually $60,000 max]) are too low to cover the damages and/or medical expenses you’ve suffered.
+Underinsured motorist (UIM) coverage, on the other hand, steps in when you’re in an accident with an at-fault driver whose policy limits (the most the insurance company is required to pay in any accident [usually $60,000 max]) are too low to cover the property damage, medical expenses, and/or other losses you’ve suffered as a result.

 UM/UIM coverage costs approximately 5-10% of your annual auto insurance premium, but this can be heavily dependent upon your location, age, claim history, and driving experience.
 Most people who’ve never been hit by an uninsured driver pay little attention this important type of coverage, but it can ultimately save you from having to pay thousands out of pocket in repair costs and medical bills for something that wasn’t even your fault.